andra-putra/fedora-copland/README.md

-# Tob-Fedora Rice/Theme
+# Tob-Linux Rice/Theme

-My personal Fedora setup configs, including GNOME settings, custom keyboard layouts, and various dotfiles.
+My personal Linux setup configs, including GNOME settings, custom keyboard layouts, and various dotfiles.
 Does this count as a rice already?
 Whatever, I like it so far.
 Might consider trying out SWAY in the future.

 Though I still main Fedora on my Thinkpad, I'm actually using PopOS on my desktop PC right now.
 All modifications etc. on there are based on this rice though.